jbowes/httpsig/README.md

 ## Introduction

-`httpsig` provides support for signing and verifying HTTP requests according to the [Signing HTTP Messages][msgsig] draft standard.
+`httpsig` provides support for signing and verifying HTTP requests according to the [HTTP Message Signatures][msgsig] draft standard.
 This standard focuses on signing headers and request paths, and you probably want to sign the request body too, so body digest calculation according to [Digest Headers][dighdr] is included.